 What’s Up With Petroleum in Beauty Products?

-This week, we’re sharing seven of our favorite pieces of intel from our new book, GOOP CLEAN BEAUTY.
-Day five is about the shockingly unregulated beauty and personal care industry, and how the products we often think of for self-care are actually loaded with hidden toxins, and why goop as a brand (and as a bunch of living breathing people) is so devoted to clean, non-toxic beauty.
-For our GOOP CLEAN BEAUTY book, we interviewed Karen Behnke—founder of the brilliant and totally non-toxic Juice Beauty, walks us through the health dangers of petroleum in products (see below).
+The beauty and personal care industry is shockingly unregulated—the products we often think of for self-care are actually loaded with hidden toxins—which is why goop as a brand (and as a bunch of living breathing people) is so devoted to clean, non-toxic beauty.
+For our GOOP CLEAN BEAUTY book, we interviewed Karen Behnke—founder of the brilliant and totally non-toxic Juice Beauty—on the matter, including how to navigate the health dangers of petroleum in products (see below).
 Get the book to learn more from Behnke, and see here for GP’s favorite, everyday (obviously petroleum-free) Juice Beauty makeup essentials.

 How pervasive is petroleum in beauty products, and why is it problematic?
 What’s the work-around for Juice Beauty?